+1. Promotion

-- 1. Promotion - a.
+- a.
 Students in grades 1-4 must achieve an overall average of 70 or above in reading and mathematics to be eligible for promotion. - b.
 A student who fails both reading and math will not be eligible for promotion. - c.
-Students must pass all sections of the STAAR to be eligible for promotion. - d.
 Students who have failed reading or mathematics and/or a STAAR exam(s) must successfully complete accelerated instruction during extended year to meet promotion requirements.
-Successful completion requires 100% attendance and mastery of the objectives for that grade level. - e.
+Successful completion requires 100% attendance and mastery of the objectives for that grade level. - d.
 Students who fail reading or mathematics and/or a STAAR exam(s), and who do not successfully complete accelerated instruction during extended year may only advance to the next grade by a unanimous decision made by the Grade Placement Committee (GPC).